Sneakycloud/Conformal_seg_with_RGB/src/README.md

 - pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126

 # To run
+First install the [reorganized SUN RGB-D](https://github.com/chrischoy/SUN_RGBD/tree/master) and follow the instructions therein.

-First change the `datapath` variable in controller.py to whatever folder you have installed your data in.
+Secondly change the `datapath` variable in controller.py to whatever folder you have installed your data in.

-use ``python controller.py`` in the [tools](tools/) directory.
+Lastly use ``python controller.py`` in the [tools](tools/) directory.

 If desired then parameters can be changed in the controller.py:
 - Epochs = 50